Discuss Briefly A Comparison Of The Two Vinegars

 Apple Cider Vinegar: A Fruity Fusion of Flavors and Nutrients

 Apple cider vinegar (ACV), on the other hand, starts with fermented apple juice.
 Similar to white vinegar, yeast converts the sugars in the apple juice into alcohol.
 This alcohol is subsequently transformed into acetic acid by acetic acid bacteria.
-However, unlike the distillation process for white vinegar, ACV retains many of the original apple's components, including trace minerals, amino acids, and polyphenols, contributing to its richer, more complex flavor profile and potential health benefits.
+That said, unlike the distillation process for white vinegar, ACV retains many of the original apple's components, including trace minerals, amino acids, and polyphenols, contributing to its richer, more complex flavor profile and potential health benefits.
 The “mother” of vinegar – a cloudy, stringy substance composed of beneficial bacteria and yeast – is often present in unfiltered ACV, further adding to its unique character.
 The acetic acid concentration in ACV is typically similar to white vinegar, ranging from 4% to 7%.

 Culinary Applications: A Symphony of Savory and Sweet